jeh15/homecart/README.md

 # homecart
-## Instrutions:
+## UR Sim Instrutions:
-* Download Docker and follow install instructions: https://docs.docker.com/desktop/install/linux-install/
-  * Do not forget to add User to Docker group: `sudo usermod -aG docker [computer-user-name]`
-  * (You will need to restart for this to take effect: `sudo reboot`)
-* Follow NVidia's instructions for `nvidia-docker2`: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html
-  * Do not forget pre-requisites: https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html
+* Click on Hamburger Icon in top right corner and move to settings.
+* Enable remotere control
+* Naviagte back to main menu and change local control to remote control